Leaf-Footed Pine Seed Bugs Identification Guide

 +

-Yes, when disturbed or crushed they can release a pungent odor similar to stink bugs.
-It is best to vacuum them up or gently remove them rather than crushing them indoors.
+Yes.
+When crushed or bothered, they can give off a bad smell like stink bugs.
+It is best to vacuum them up or gently move them outside instead of crushing them.

 What do leaf-footed pine seed bugs eat?